JasperFx/lamar/docs/guide/ioc/working-with-enumerable-types.md

 Be aware that the Lamar registrations and execution plans for enumerable types that are not explicitly registered are created on the first usage **and will not appear in the WhatDoIHave() output until they are used as either a dependency for another service or directly through a service location call for the first time**.
 This is normal, as expected behavior.
 :::

-While you can certainly use *any* `IEnumerable` type as a plugin type with your own explicit configuration, Lamar has *some* built in support for these specific enumerable types:
+While you can certainly use *any* `IEnumerable` type as a service type with your own explicit configuration, Lamar has *some* built in support for these specific enumerable types:

 1. `IEnumerable<T>`